 - Create Pinterest-friendly images for every post your publish.
 Pin the image yourself to your own travel blog board and to at least 2 other boards (preferrably large group boards).
 If you don’t add pinterest-friendly images to your posts, you can’t expect anyone to want to share your pins on their board.
 Make your images tall (preferably 735px x 1102px.)

 - Use a service like Tailwind to schedule posts, join Tribes and keep active on Pinterest.
-It’s Pinterest approved!
+It’s Pinterest approved and it will help you create a great Pinterest board.

 The backbone of your travel blog is the content that you write.
 Without great content that people really want to read, you have nothing more than a shiny new website.
 In order to start attracting readers, you need to build up a solid list of articles.